Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateThe GeForce GTX 550 Ti will be quite a bit (about 80%) faster with regards to full screen anti-aliasing than the Radeon HD 4870 512MB, and should be able to handle higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTX 550 Ti is a lot (about 80%) faster with regards to full screen anti-aliasing than the Radeon HD 4870 512MB, and also will be capable of handling higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison